polymathrobotics/caladan_examples/README.md

 # caladan_examples
-See your robot moving autonomously in simulation - today!
+See your robot.  moving autonomously in simulation - today!

 ## Installation
 Ensure you have Python3 and pip installed.